abelxmendoza/MacGuardianWachdog/README.md

 This will:
 - Build the SwiftUI app in release mode
 - Create a proper `.app` bundle
-- Generate the app icon from `MacGlogo.png`
+- Generate the app icon from `MacGuardianLogo.png`
 - Copy all resources to the bundle
+- Set up proper bundle identifiers and metadata

 **Method 2: Manual Build**
 ```bash